 Amplicons DNA fragment amplified by PCR (abbreviation for Polymerase Chain reaction).

-Angular momentum The kinetic moment of a point mass with respect to an axis is the product of its distance from the axis by its mass and its projected velocity perpendicular to the axis.
-The kinetic moment of an extended object is obtained as the sum of the kinetic moments of its components.
-The kinetic moment with respect to a point, generally the center of inertia of an object, is defined as a vector oriented along the axis of rotation.
+Angular momentum The angular momentum of a point mass with respect to an axis is the product of its distance from the axis by its mass and its projected velocity perpendicular to the axis.
+The angular momentum of an extended object is obtained as the sum of the kinetic moments of its components.
+The angular momentum with respect to a point, generally the center of inertia of an object, is defined as a vector oriented along the axis of rotation.

 Annual plant A plant that completes its life cycle over a year.
 Peas are annual plants.